Labour productivity will recover in 2021

-In 2019, labour productivity in the Flemish Region was estimated at 87,400 euro purchasing power standard (PPS).
+In 2021, labour productivity in the Flemish Region is estimated at 87,500 euro purchasing power standard (PPS).
 Labour productivity is the ratio of gross domestic product (GDP) to employment in a country or region.

 Commuting has little influence on labour productivity

 Commuting, i.e. workers living in one region and working in another, has little impact on labour productivity.
-If Flemish commuters were included in the calculation, labour productivity in the Flemish Region would be 1% higher.
-For the Walloon Region, the increase would be 3%.
-On the other hand, there would be a 1% drop in labour productivity in the Brussels-Capital Region.
+If commuters from the Flemish Region were included in the calculation, labour productivity in the Flemish Region would be 2% higher.
+For the Walloon Region, the increase would be 4%.
+On the other hand, there would be a 1% decrease in labour productivity in the Brussels-Capital Region.

-Within Belgium, the Brussels-Capital Region has the highest value, which is due to the activities which are typical of a capital region and which generate significant gross value added.
-In Belgium, the Walloon Region has the lowest labour productivity, which is still above the average of the European Union (EU).
+Within Belgium, the Brussels-Capital Region is estimated to have the highest labour productivity in 201, which is due to the typical activities of a capital region that generate a lot of gross added value.
+The Walloon Region will have the lowest labour productivity, but this is still above the average of the European Union (EU27).

 Labour productivity: a measure of the efficiency of the labour used.
 It represents the ratio of gross domestic product (GDP) to employment in a given country or region.

-Gross domestic product (GDP): the market value of the final goods and services sold in a country or region in 1 year.
+Gross domestic product (GDP): the monetary value of the final goods and services produced in a country or region over 1 year's time.

-Purchasing power standard: monetary amounts are expressed in euro purchasing power standard (PPS) to facilitate proper international comparisons for the prices for the same goods and services vary significantly between countries.
+Purchasing power standard: monetary amounts are expressed in euro purchasing power standard (PPS) to facilitate international comparisons.
+An adjustment is made for the existing price differences for the same goods and services between countries.